 (b) Definitions.
 The following words and terms when used in this section have the following meanings, unless the context indicates otherwise:

+Applicant -- a person or entity that has filed an application to interconnect a DER to an electric distribution system.
+The applicant may be an agent acting on behalf of the customer.

-(1) Certified equipment – A specific generating and protective equipment system or systems that has been certified by a National Recognized Testing Lab (NRTL) as complying with applicable sections of UL-1741 and IEEE-1547 standards, as determined by the DSP and relating to safety and reliability when paralleling with the grid at the time of interconnection.
+(2) Certified equipment – The Commission shall compile and issue a list of specific DER generating and protective equipment, software or systems that have been certified by a National Recognized Testing Lab (NRTL) as complying with applicable sections of UL-1741 and IEEE-1547 and other relevant standards.
+Distribution Service Providers shall use this list rather than following their own determinations of equipment relating to safety and reliability for paralleling the DER to the grid at the time of interconnection and ongoing operation.